renode/renode-docs/source/introduction/testing.rst

     $ renode-test -j12 my_tests.yaml

-This will allow to run up to 12 Renode instances, each one running test cases from a different file.
+This will allow you to run up to 12 Renode instances, each one running test cases from a different file.
 Using the ``yaml`` file allows grouping entries that should not be executed in parallel (because, e.g., they use a shared resource like a port number)::

     - my_tests.robot